collective/collective.elasticsearch/README.rst

 Overview
 --------

-This package aims to be a drop in replacement the portal_catalog with elasticsearch.

-There are 3 modes:
-    - disabled: will not use elasticsearch
-    - replacement: completely replaces, old catalog no longer used
-    - dual: still index objects in portal_catalog, just use elasticsearch for searching
+This package aims to index all fields the portal_catalog indexes and allows you to delete the `Title`, `Description` and `SearchableText` indexes which can provide significant improvement to performance and RAM usage.

 Options